To help you prepare for enrolling in Medicare with confidence, here are answers to some of the most common Medicare questions people ask.

 Plan ahead

 Having the right Medicare coverage is a key part of your retirement plan—along with your overall health and wellness in retirement.
 Among the many factors to consider in your Medicare decision: health status, cost, coverage, use of prescription drugs, amount of travel you plan to do, and access to existing or preferred doctors and hospitals.
-Consider working with a Fidelity financial professional to explore options and check out the resources listed within this article to learn more.
+Consider working with a professional from Fidelity Medicare Services® to explore your options.